strifel/githubYearCommits/README.md

 - Make everything more beautiful (Please help! :))
 ## Installation
 ### Docker way:
-`docker run --name gyc -p 8000:80 -d strifel/githubyearcommits`
+`docker run --name gyc -p 8000:80 -d strifel/githubyearcommits`<br>
+Please change the admin password afterwards.
+Standard Password is `admin`
 ### Manual way:
 1. clone the repo
 2. run `python3 install.py` and enter a (new) password when prompted.
 (WARING: Do not use any standard password.)